Agent Agreement – Terms and Conditions

 12.6 Incident Reporting

-Notification must take place without delay following the incident to ensure that the gathering and preservation of all relevant information and facts, particularly in cases of potential charges under s.423 or s.
-810.(1) (Recognizance) of the Criminal Code.
+Notification must take place without delay following the incident to ensure that the gathering and preservation of all relevant information and facts, particularly in cases of potential charges under section 423 or section 810.(1) (Recognizance) of the Criminal Code.
 Consistent with for all other situations where police assistance is required, the individual directly affected by the incident must file the complaint with the local police service.

 Additionally, the Agent Supervisor or CFP must report actual threats and/or acts of intimidation or potential incidents of violence to Security Services via a completed Report to Track Incidents of Intimidation form and must deal with these incidents in a confidential manner.